marcin-piotrak-mox/DevSecOps-fu/cheatsheets/markdown-cheatsheet.md

 [^1]: First footnote.
 [^multiline_footnote]: Footnote with multiple paragraphs and code.

-    Paragraphs need to be indented to be included in multiline. footnote.
+    Paragraphs need to be indented to be included in multiline footnote.

     `{ my code }`